 Collaboration with other authorities in your space provides an immeasurable currency for your personal brand.
-Such collaborations -- often between startup CEOs and larger corporations within the industry -- have become a popular way to reach wider audiences.
+Such collaborations -- such as between startup CEOs and larger corporations within the industry -- have become a popular way to reach wider audiences.

 Seek ways to include experts throughout your strategy in small ways.
 This will eventually grow as they get used to working with you and your reputation grows.
 Eventually, they may even reciprocate and invite you to join their podcast or collaborate on another piece of content.

 Consistency is at the root of success for many personal brands.
-Your audience keeps up with you and what you do in the long run has an effect, either good or bad, on how they perceive you.
-Consistency goes a long way for ensuring that perception is a good one.
+Your audience keeps up with you and what you do in the long run has an effect, either good or bad, on how you're perceived.
+Consistency goes a long way for ensuring that you're perceived positively.

-Maintain your brand image and messaging consistently throughout your strategy.
+Maintain your brand image and messaging consistently.
 This includes your views, passions and personality.
 Don't flip back and forth.
 If you make a promise on the behalf of your brand, keep it.
 Let your audience see a direct connection between your brand values and your everyday actions.

 There's no better advice than this: Be yourself.

 Share your honest thoughts and feelings with your audience.
 Let them see your personality and sense of humor.
-As people see that you are a genuine and real person, they will be drawn to that.
-Such sincerity is often rewarded with loyalty.
+As people see that you are a genuine person, they will be drawn to that.
+Sincerity is often rewarded with loyalty.

 When done right, personal branding will shine your company's brand -- giving it new life and allowing audiences to connect on a more personal level with your brand.